JRMeyer/jrmeyer.github.io/_posts/2020-03-21-overview-mtl-in-asr.markdown

 ## Introduction

 The following blog post is a chapter in my [dissertation](http://jrmeyer.github.io/misc/MEYER_dissertation_2019.pdf), which I finished in the summer of 2019.
 The field of Automatic Speech Recognition moves fast, but I think you will find the general trends and logic discussed here to hold true today.
-Speech technology is built on human speech, and the way we talk as humans isn't changing any time soon.

 Enjoy!